-As such ISME are recommending that all businesses and employers take a proactive approach to minimize the disruption should we see another extreme weather event in spring 2019.
+SME recommends that all businesses and employers take a proactive approach to minimise the disruption due to this warning, or should there be another extreme weather event this spring.
 This means putting contingency plans in place, advising employees of what will happen in the event of a Red Weather Alert and ensuring the there is sufficient planning to offset any potential loss.